 It is not uncommon for a modern automotive MCU or SoC to support a wide range of in-vehicle networking protocols with several communication buses for each protocol type.
-For example, the RCAR V3H SoC used in camera systems for driver assistance applications has 2 1GbE Ethernet ports, 3 CAN-FD channels, and 2 MIPI CSI-2 camera inputs.
-The RH850/U2A microcontroller supports up to 16 CAN FD channels and 2 Ethernet ports.
+For example, the RCAR V3H SoC used in camera systems for driver assistance applications has two 1GbE Ethernet ports, three CAN-FD channels, and two MIPI CSI-2 camera inputs.
+The RH850/U2A microcontroller supports up to 16 CAN FD channels and two Ethernet ports.
 The increasing number of network interfaces is a natural result of the increase in vehicle feature content, especially data-rich applications, and the emergence of domain-based electronics and more centralized electrical architectures.
 Whether it is electrification, integrated cockpits, ADAS, or infotainment, advanced E/E vehicle systems have one common theme: they are data- and computation-intensive applications.
-There has been a sharp increase in the demand for CPU resources to process the data from the many legacy, in-vehicle communication networks like CAN-FD\LIN\FlexRay, the emerging Gigabit Ethernet connectivity for on/off vehicle networks, and more specialized high-throughput sensor interfaces like MIPI CSI-2.
-Performing this processing in a hostile cyber environment multiplies the burden, as these systems must both process large quantities of network data reliably with low latency, and do so in a secure fashion with strong emphasis on data integrity, confidentiality, and availability.
+There has been a sharp increase in the demand for CPU resources to process the data from the many legacy in-vehicle communication networks like CAN-FD\LIN\FlexRay, the emerging Gigabit Ethernet connectivity for on/off vehicle networks, and more specialized high-throughput sensor interfaces like MIPI CSI-2.
+Performing this processing in a hostile cyber environment multiplies the burden, as these systems must both process large quantities of network data reliably with low latency, and do so in a secure fashion with a strong emphasis on data integrity, confidentiality and availability.

-At the same time, unreasonable demands on single HSMs can be created by virtualization, multi-tenancy, heterogenous OS’s, various communication protocols, external and internal memory, and the explosion of network-data security needs.
-This forces a rethink of how these subsystems are organized and used but, again, the realities of the automotive environment mean that any solution must function within the real-time performance-, computational-, power-, and cost-constraints or else be deemed unusable.
+At the same time, unreasonable demands on single HSMs can be created by virtualization, multi-tenancy, heterogeneous OSes, various communication protocols, external and internal memory, and the explosion of network-data security needs.
+This forces a rethink of how these subsystems are organized and used but, again, the realities of the automotive environment mean that any solution must function within the real-time performance, computational, power, and cost constraints or else be deemed unusable.

 Centralization of security management is essential to simplify the handling of security policies and decisions across all the subsystems in a single device.
 This translates to securely booting each processor core, providing a unified strategy for JTAG access control, and controlling the key material across various security accelerators in case of a security policy violation.
 At the same time, distributed security acceleration provides localized, high-throughput encryption and authentication services for the various secure-communication use cases such as SecOC, TLS, IPsec, and even proprietary sensor-security protocols that rely on standard cryptographic primitives.

-4th generation RCAR devices are taking the first major step toward this goal, including domain-specific HSMs and parallel crypto-coprocessors, which can be assigned to assist specific virtual machines, application cores, or real-time cores in the SoC directly.
+Fourth-generation R-Car devices are taking the first major step toward this goal, including domain-specific HSMs and parallel crypto-coprocessors, which can be assigned to assist specific virtual machines, application cores or real-time cores in the SoC directly.
 The system maintains isolation through fine-granularity access control on the AXI bus, separating access among masters at startup.
-This prevents misuse of security assets by unauthorized virtual machines or cores.
+This prevents the misuse of security assets by unauthorized virtual machines or cores.

-The concept of distributed security is then further expanded in RCAR Gen5 devices, which will include in-line-encryption engines for interfaces with standardized security, for an even more responsive system with near-zero data latency.
+The concept of distributed security is then further expanded in R-Car Gen5 devices, which will include in-line encryption engines for interfaces with standardized security, for an even more responsive system with near-zero data latency.
 One such implementation will be CAN-XL, which is a successor to CAN-FD that will provide bitrates up to 10Mbps and support payloads up to 2048 bytes.
 Securing these payloads with traditional software/HSM approaches would place a significant burden on both the host CPU and a shared HSM.
 To address this, CAN-XL includes a standard security approach, which will allow for in-line encryption and authentication.
-The CAN XL security protocol itself does not force a particular implementation, but it suitable for the integration of an inline encryption AES engine within the CAN-XL controller , to authenticate and/or encrypt CAN-XL frames during transmission and reception processing.
-This relieves the CPU of the overhead from encryption-, authentication-, and freshness-handling.
+The CAN XL security protocol itself does not force a particular implementation, but it is suitable for the integration of an inline encryption AES engine within the CAN-XL controller, to authenticate and/or encrypt CAN-XL frames during transmission and reception processing.
+This relieves the CPU of the overhead from encryption, authentication, and freshness handling.